mtxdead10cc/adder-lang/readme.md

 ### Loops

-We can iterate over arrays one item at the time, as can be see in the example below.
+We can iterate over arrays one item at the time, as can be seen in the example below.

 There is currently no way to do arbitrary iteration (eg. 'while(true)' etc.), however, using adder in conjunction with our own host-provided functions we can account for this limitation.